Why women need to talk about money

 Some other interesting posts

-I have also teamed up with my fellow UK Money Bloggers, to spread the money love on International Women’s day.
+I have also teamed up with my fellow UK Money Bloggers, to spread the money love and encourage you to start learning from other women.
 You can read their inspirational and helpful posts from the links below.

 Mrs Mummy Penny talks about the inspirational women in her life